pyro-ppl/pyro/docs/source/poutine.rst

 Beneath the built-in inference algorithms, Pyro has a library of composable effect handlers for creating new inference algorithms and working with probabilistic programs.
 Pyro's inference algorithms are all built by applying these handlers to stochastic functions.
+In order to get a general understanding what effect handlers are and what problem they solve, read `An Introduction to Algebraic Effects and Handlers <https://www.eff-lang.org/handlers-tutorial.pdf>`_ by Matija Pretnar.

 Handlers
 ---------